cldwalker/vimdb/README.md

 Description
 ===========

-Improve your knowledge of vim by tabularizing vim items: keybindings, options and more.
-This allows for precise searching of items.
-Keys can be searched by keystroke, mode, description or where they came from.
+Improve your knowledge of vim by precise searching of vim items: keybindings, options and commands.
+For example, keys can be searched by keystroke, mode, description or where they came from.
 This gem creates a vimdb database, ~/.vimdb.pstore, from your vim documentation.
 Tested with vim >= 7.2 on a mac.
+Works only on ruby 1.9.x.

 Usage
 =====